 FIGURE EIGHT bend KNOT

-clove hitch KNOTThis knot is also known as DOUBLE HITCH KNOT, simply because it is made from two successive half-hitch knots, around some circular object.
-This is a very easy and fast-tying knot that can be tied with one hand.
-It can be made anywhere on the rope, except that if it is made at the end of the rope on the shorter part of the rope it has to be used with a combination of stopper knot.
+clove hitch KNOTThis knot is also known as DOUBLE HITCH KNOT because of the two successive half-hitch knots around some circular object.
+This very simple knot can be tied with one hand.
+It can be tied anywhere on the rope, except that if it is at the end of the rope, on the shorter part of the rope, it has to be used with a combination of stopper knots.
 This knot is ideal for fast attaching/securing yourself to an anchor bolt, belay or rappel station.
-We can adjust the length of the rope simply, or our position to the anchor by loosening the clove hitch, slack slide of the rope through, or retighten to get closer.
-The case is similar to adjusting the length of a rope on a running end, with feeding in rope from the wanted direction and tightening the knot again on the wanted position.
+We can adjust the length of the rope simply or our position to the anchor by loosening the clove hitch, slack slide of the rope through, or retightening to get closer.
+The case is similar to adjusting the length of a rope on a running end, by feeding in rope from the wanted direction and tightening the knot again in the wanted position.

-MUNTER HITCH KNOT – HALF CLOVE HITCHThis knot is always tying with a carabiner, usually with pear-shaped carabiners, who are wide enough for at least two turns of the rope that you are using.
-It is an adjustable knot that is used for rappelling down from a steep rock without using a rappelling carabiner or belay device.
-It works by using the friction between rope and carabiner, controlled by you on one side as a load and your hand force controlling the rope on the other side.
-The use of this knot is recommended only in situations when there is no other option or device for rappelling because using this knot will twist the rope in snarls for which you need previous experience.
+MUNTER HITCH KNOT – HALF CLOVE HITCHThis knot is always tied with a carabiner, usually with pear-shaped carabiners wide enough for at least two turns of the rope.
+It is an adjustable knot used for rappelling down from a steep rock without using a rappelling carabiner or belay device.
+It works by using the friction between rope and carabiner, controlled by you on one side as a load and your hand force on the rope on the other side.
+This knot is recommended only in situations when there is no other option or device for rappelling because using this knot will twist the rope in snarls, for which you need previous experience.

-Another one of the most useful knots, simple to tie with one hand if you practice it, easy to tie and untie even after severe tension is applied to it.
-Characteristic for this knot is a loop at the end of a line, which can be fixed around big objects, and sometimes can be used as a substitution for body harness, but only in life-saving procedures, and never as a part of the main climbing rope.
-Again if used as a harness for climbing it goes with a combination of stopper knot on the shorter end, and this knot has more than 10 variations of original knot which are used for different purposes.
+Another useful knot is simple to tie with one hand if you practice it and easy to tie and untie even after severe tension is applied.
+The characteristic of this knot is a loop at the end of a line, which can be fixed around big objects, and sometimes can be used as a substitution for a body harness, but only in life-saving procedures and never as a part of the main climbing rope.
+Again if used as a harness for climbing, it goes with a combination of stopper knots on the shorter end, and this knot has more than ten variations of the original knot used for different purposes.

 FISHERMAN’S KNOT (DOUBLE FISHERMAN’S KNOT)

-It is used for joining two ropes with a similar diameter or making a loop from one rope connecting its ends.
-This knot is made by two overhead knots each one tied around the standing part of the other one.
-The most famous variation is Double Fisherman’s Knot which is simply applying a couple of double overhand knots in their strangle knot forms.
-By pulling the standing parts of the ropes or ends of the loop that we want to form, we draw the knots close together and by increasing the pulling force we make the knot stronger, and chances of untying the knot are reduced to a minimum.
-With this characteristic untying, the ropes will be very much difficult.
+Try joining two ropes with a similar diameter or making a loop from one rope connecting its ends.
+This knot is tied by two overhead knots, each one tied around the standing part of the other one.
+The most famous variation is Double Fisherman's Knot.
+The latter is tied by applying a couple of double overhand knots in their strangle knot forms.
+By pulling the standing parts of the ropes or ends of the loop that we want to form, we draw the knots close together, and by increasing the pulling force, we make the knot stronger, and the chances of untying the knot are reduced to a minimum.
+With this characteristic, untying the ropes will be very much difficult.

-Known as a half knot, this knot is a basic stopper knot used as a safety knot by the climbers and its form is used as a basis for other more complicated knots.
+This knot is also known as a half knot.
+This knot is a basic stopper knot used as a safety knot by the climbers, and its form is used as a basis for other more complicated knots.
 If it is tightened strongly it can be jammed with difficulties to be untied.

-If you want to connect on the main climbing rope or ascend on a rope, you need to know Prusic knot and how it works.
-For this you need a cord tied in a loop with double fisherman’s knot which will be wrapped around the main rope 3-5 times and then back through itself, forming a barrel around the rope with a tail of the rest of the prusic loop hanging out the middle.
-When the tail is without weight, then it moves smoothly on both direction of the rope, but once is weighted with a load or pressure from a force that comes from you, then the knot is tightened and it forms a bend in the rope that makes moving of the knot impossible in both directions.
-Once the weight is removed, you can move the knot with your hand in the wanted new position and repeat the process again and again.
+If you want to connect on the main climbing rope or ascend on a climbing rope, you need to know the Prusik knot and how it works.
+One needs a cord tied in a loop with a double fisherman's knot wrapped around the main rope 3-5 times and then back through itself, forming a barrel around the climbing rope, with a tail of the rest of the prusik loop hanging out the middle.
+When the tail is without weight, then it moves smoothly in both directions of the rope.
+Once it is weighted down with a load or pressure from a force that comes from you, the knot is tightened, and it forms a bend in the rope that makes moving the knot impossible in both directions.
+Once the weight is removed, you can move the knot with your hand in the wanted new position, and repeat the process again and again.

-Also can be called Alpine Butterfly Knot and it is used mostly to secure a middle climber on a rope when three or more people are attached to the rope.
-The connection between the rope and the harness is directly with the carabiner to the loop of the butterfly knot.
-This knot is easy to be tied but you need some practice and booth hands.
+Also called the Alpine Butterfly Knot is used mostly to secure a middle climber on a rope with three or more people attached to the climbing rope.
+The connection between the rope and the harness is direct, with the carabiner to the loop of the butterfly knot.
+This knot is easy to be tied, but you need some practice and booth hands.
 Sometimes it is used to isolate some worn part of the rope.